-88. Members of The National Assembly 6 0f 2001
+88. Members of The National Assembly

-(1) The National Assembly shall comprise -
+The National Assembly shall compromise -

-(a) forty-eight members elected from the constitutions demarcated by the Boundaries Commission; and
+a. fifty-three members elected from the constitutions demarcated by the Boundaries Commission; and

-(b) five members nominated by the president.

-(2) Before taking his or her seat in the National Assembly, a member shall take the prescribed oaths before the Speaker:
+- b. five members nominated by the president. - 2.
+Before taking his or her seat in the National Assembly, a member shall take the prescribed oaths before the Speaker:

-Provides that a member may take part in the election of a speaker and Deputy speaker before taking such oaths.
+Provided that a member may take part in the election of a speaker and Deputy speaker before taking such oaths.

-89. Qualifications For Membership to the National Assembly
+89. Qualifications for membership to the National Assembly

-(1) A person is qualified for election to to the National Assembly if he or she-

-(a) is a citizen of The Gambia;

-(b) has attained the age of twenty-one years;

-(c) has been ordinarily resident in the constituency for a period of at least one year prior to nomination day;

-(d) is able to speak the English Language with a degree of proficiency sufficient to enable him or her to take part in the proceedings of the National Assembly; and

-(e) has made such declaration of his or her assets to the Independent Electoral Commission as is required in accordance with section 43.

-(2) The provisions of paragraphs (a), (b) and (d) of subsection (1) shall apply to a nominated candidate who shall also be required to make a declaration of his assets to the Independent Electoral Commission.
+- 1. A person shall be qualified for election to the national Assembly if he or she - a. is a citizen of The Gambia; - b. has attained the age of twenty-one years; - c. has been ordinarily resident in the constituency for a period of at least one year prior to nomination day; - d. is able to speak the English Language with a degree of proficiency sufficient to enable him or her to take part in the proceedings of the National Assembly; - e. has made such declaration of his or her assets to the Independent Electoral Commission as is required in accordance with section 43. - 2.
+The provisions of paragraphs (a), (b) and (d) of Subsection (1) shall apply to a nominated candidate who shall also be required to make a declaration of his assets to the Independent Electoral Commission.

-90. Disqualification for membership of the National Assembly
+90. Disqualifications for membership of the National Assembly

-(1) No person is qualified for election as a member of the National Assembly if he or she-

-(a) holds the citizenship or nationality of a country other than The Gambia

-(b) is adjudged under any law of The Gambia to be of unsound mind;

-(c) is under sentence of death imposed on him or her by any court, or is serving, or within five years of his or her nomination for election completed serving, a sentence of imprisonment for a term exceeding six months imposed on him or her by a court or substituted by competent authority for some other sentence imposed on him or her by a court, and has not received a free pardon;

-(d) has been found guilty of any abuse of office, corruption or any offence connected with public elections by a court;
+- No person shall be qualified for election as a member of The National Assembly if he or she - a. holds the citizenship or nationality of a country other than The Gambia; - b. is adjudged under any law of The Gambia to be of unsound mind; - is under sentence of death imposed on him or her by any court, or is serving, or within five years of his or her nomination for election completed serving, a sentence of imprisonment for a term exceeding six months imposed on him or her by a court or substituted by competent authority for some other sentence imposed on him or her by a court, and has not received a free pardon; - d. has been found guilty of any abuse of office, corruption or any offence connected with public elections by a court;